back

 But despite NAD+’s vital role in the body, researchers are only just starting to scratch the surface on the potential benefits of NAD+ supplementation.

-Why is Too Much Inflammation Bad?
+Why Is Too Much Inflammation Bad?

 Inflammation is a very important biological function.
 It helps the immune system fight back and destroy cells infected by bacteria and viruses (that’s why we get sore throats when we’re sick, for example).
 Inflammation is also how the body heals itself (that’s why skin around a cut gets red).
 And sometimes, inflammation affects areas we can’t see, such as the gut (which can cause symptoms like diarrhea).